Call for Applications

-States and programs will benefit from the project’s development of tools and the provision of related basic skills education teacher training to teach necessary transferable skills that are useful to students in these critical contexts and increase overall program effectiveness.
-By participating, you can help train a core group of experienced instructors excited about learning and ready to sustain the knowledge gained from the project and share it throughout your state.
+States and programs will benefit from the project team’s development of tools and the provision of related teacher training in basic skills education to teach necessary, transferable skills that are useful to students in these important topic areas and to increase overall program effectiveness.
+By participating, you can help train a core group of experienced instructors who are excited about learning and are ready to sustain the knowledge gained from the project, and then share this training throughout your state.

-- develop capacity to improve student outcomes by gaining content knowledge and technical skills.
+- develop the capacity to improve student outcomes by gaining content knowledge and technical skills.

 - meet online and in person with educators and trained facilitators in other states to share practical experiences and solve problems.

-- get training and technical assistance tailored to their own professional development needs.
+- receive training and technical assistance tailored to their own professional development needs.

-- be equipped to bring the resources and training back for state-wide implementation.
+- be equipped to bring the resources and training back to their program for statewide implementation.

 Who is eligible to participate in TSTM?

-- The teachers are currently teaching at least one ongoing class in an English as a second language (ESL), adult basic education (ABE), adult secondary education (ASE), high school equivalency (HSE), career technical education (CTE), or integrated English literacy and civics education (IELCE) adult education classroom.
+- Are currently teaching at least one ongoing class in an English as a second language (ESL), adult basic education (ABE), adult secondary education (ASE), high school equivalency (HSE), career and technical education (CTE), or integrated English literacy and civics education (IELCE) adult education classroom.

-- The teachers have a minimum 5 years teaching experience.
+- Have a minimum of 5 years of teaching experience.

-- The teachers have classes with a consistent, stable enrollment.
+- Have classes with a consistent, stable enrollment.

-- The teachers are involved in programs from a variety of Workforce Innovation and Opportunity Act (WIOA) funded adult education providers (community colleges, community-based organizations, and school districts, as applicable).
+- Are involved in programs from a variety of Workforce Innovation and Opportunity Act (WIOA) funded adult education providers.
+These providers include community colleges, community-based organizations, and school districts, as applicable.

-- The teachers are effective instructors, presenters, peer leaders, trainers, or curriculum designers.
+- Are effective instructors, presenters, peer leaders, trainers, or curriculum designers.

-- The teachers can meet the required TA training time and task commitments over the 8-month training period.
-This includes attending two in-person training meetings (a total of 5 days), participating in biweekly calls from coaches, hosting 2 full day site visits from their TSTM coaches, attending 3 one-hour webinars, and teaching TSTM lessons in their classroom.
+- Can meet the required technical assistance training time and task commitments over an 8-month training period.
+This includes attending two in-person training meetings (a total of 5 days), participating in biweekly calls from coaches, hosting 2 full-day site visits from their TSTM coaches, attending 3 one-hour webinars, and teaching TSTM lessons in their classroom.

-What are the TSTM Training Activities and Dates?
+What are the TSTM training activities, locations, and Dates?

-The TSTM training takes place over an 8-month period and includes two in-person training meetings (a total of 5 days), biweekly coaching calls, 2 full day site visits from coaches, and 3 one-hour webinars.
-States have the option to select their preference to participate in either Cohort 2 or 3 on the application.
+The TSTM training takes place over an 8-month period and includes two in-person training meetings (a total of 5 days), biweekly coaching calls, 2 full-day site visits from coaches, and 3 one-hour webinars.
+On the application, states have the option to select their preference to participate in either Cohort 2 or 3 and to choose the location and training calendar that best meets their needs.
+Cohort 2 in-person trainings will be conducted in Austin, Texas and Cohort 3 in-person trainings will be conducted in Crystal City, Virginia (near Washington, DC).
 See below for training activities and cohort dates below.

 |One-hour orientation webinar||August 5, 2020||August 5, 2020|